Guests-collage-1

 If you have questions about scheduling your family, group or for an event, just reach out to us.
 Someone checks email at least once a day.
 Because this is a working farm and ranch, give us a heads up before you come so you won’t have to stand at the pasture gate wondering where we are 🙂

-We love helpers, volunteers, and donations of materials and supplies.
 Many people have asked how they can get involved in helping us build up Longshadows, and so we have developed an opportunity for people in our community to do just that!
-Curious?
-Want to swing an axe or dig a hole?
-Come on over and become part of our growing community who believes children learning the forgotten ways is critically important.
+Join us to volunteer your time and knowledge and help us create a place where all people can learn the forgotten ways.

 Ranch Closed Dates (updated each month):

-• Wed mornings and Sun, all of them.
-We can make special arrangements for folks who are traveling or staying over, just reach out to us through the contact form.
+- Sundays.
+We can make special arrangements for folks who are traveling or staying over, just reach out to us through the contact form

 What to expect at the ranch